telosys-web-admin-emn/telosys-web-admin/README.md

     mvn package

-You should now have a JAR file in the *target* directory.
+You should now have a WAR file in the *target* directory.
-You can start the server by typing :

-    java -jar target/telosys-web-admin.jar
+You can use this WAR file to deploy the project on your Tomcat (or equivalent) server.